 The store has been a hometown destination to many athletes.
 The trained and knowledgeable staff gives the customers personal attention.
 Indian Head Athletics prides itself on its strong reputation as a quality and honest business with deep roots in Manchester and in New Hampshire.

 After educating their five sons and 40 years of running Indian Head Athletics, owners Don and Gail York have made the decision to retire.
-The last day of business is June 30, 2018, 9 am - 6 pm.
+The last day of business was June 30, 2018.
 The decisions to close the store (as opposed to sell their business) and lease their property were made to preserve the integrity of the name they made running a successful and honorable business.
-Their legacy will continue with York Athletics.
-Mfg.
+Their legacy will continue with www.yorkathleticsmfg.com

-The York family thank all of their loyal customers.
+The York family thanks all of their loyal customers.
 It was their pleasure to watch families grow along with them.
 They will continue to support and be active in the community they very much enjoy.
+THANK YOU!